RhinoRapscallion/ModPack-Installer/README.md

 <br>
 Step Four: Launch the EXE and follow the instructions

-This program uses the TwitchApp API at https://twitchappapi.docs.apiary.io/ I do not own this API nor do I own Any modpack install with this tool
+This program uses the TwitchApp API at https://twitchappapi.docs.apiary.io This API does not seem to exist, this project will not work

-If any issues arise, Please notify me via the issues tab or via my reddit u/RhinoGaming1187